 It is the goal of the University and the Program to resolve disputes involving graduate students in a fair and collegial manner.
-To accomplish this The University of Miami has developed a set of Graduate Grievance Procedures, published in the Academic Bulletin.
+To accomplish this The University of Miami has developed a set of Graduate Grievance Procedures, published in the Academic Bulletin, https://bulletin.miami.edu/general-university-information/graduate-policies-and-procedures/academic-policies/.
 Students with grievances are advised to consult these procedures, whose beginning paragraphs are quoted below: